canismarko/xanespy/docs/analysis.rst

 ---------------------

 Depending on the scientific question being addressed, a **final median filter after aligning** maybe desireable.
-This **4D filter** provides a trade-off between temporal, spatial and energy resolutions: The larger the kernel along one dimension, the less resolution you'll be able to see but the higher the signal-to-noise in the other dimensions.
+This **4D filter**, applied with :py:meth:`~xanespy.xanes_frameset.XanesFrameset.apply_median_filter()`, provides a trade-off between temporal, spatial and energy resolutions:
+The larger the kernel along one dimension, the less resolution you'll be able to see but the higher the signal-to-noise in the other dimensions.

 .. code:: python